Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-4-mapobject.md

 ## Conclusion

-After all of these updates, your game is starting to take shape.
+After all these updates, your game is starting to take shape.
 In the next part of the tutorial, we'll explore how to create new types based on `GameObject` that know how to react to the `Touched` method.

 - [Next: Get Started 5 - More objects](part-5-more-objects.md)
 - [Download the code for this part of the tutorial][code_download_current]